 We start to draw together.
-We use color pencils and a small sketchbook.
+We use colored pencils and a small sketchbook.
 Everybody draws a bit on the canvas until it's finished.

-Our waitress is super active that she checks with us all the time, suggests food, more drinks, looks at our drawing, or just talks.
+Our waitress is super active: she checks with us all the time, suggests food, more drinks, looks at our drawing, or just talks.

-When it's about time to finish our drawing, our waitress comes and says, "Sorry, my manager told me that the table is reserved for the next few hours."
-Then praises a bit of our drawing that she even wants to tattoo it on her arm, couple with some sorries.
+When it's about time to finish our drawing, our waitress comes and says, "sorry, my manager told me that the table is reserved for the next few hours."
+Then praises a bit of our drawing, saying she even wants to tattoo it on her arm, and says more sorries.
 We are kicked out, for the first time in a bar.

 This is our final art.
 We finished it at our apartment.

-There were a lot of thoughts going on during our drawing.
-The one who draws blue sky didn't think it will be black and with psychogenic clouds.
-The one who draws green tree leaves didn't plan the result is blue, not to mention the colorful tree stem.
+There were a lot of conflicting ideas going into our drawing.
+The one who draws blue sky didn't think it will be black and with psychadelic clouds.
+The one who draws green tree leaves didn't expect the result is blue, not to mention the colorful tree trunk.

 🔗2021-06-19 Sophisticated breakfast: the second